Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Potential legal risk.} On the other hand, one participant shared their fear of increased legal risk from distributing pornography, clearly highlighting a major benefit of avoiding DTC sales and instead using platform mediation, since platforms age-verify content buyers: \begin{quote} ``In [major US city]... the repercussions for prostitution are lesser than the repercussions for selling pornography to a minor, so I was like if I'm going to screen for in-person sessions I need to screen for selling customs, because I never would want those words associated with my record ever.
-Yeah, it's just not worth it.''
-(P31) \end{quote}
+On the other hand, one participant shared their fear of increased legal risk from distributing pornography, clearly highlighting a major benefit of avoiding DTC sales and instead using platform mediation, since platforms age-verify content buyers.
+P31 explains that in the major U.S. city in which they reside: \begin{quote} ``the repercussions for prostitution are lesser than the repercussions for selling pornography to a minor, so I was like if I'm going to screen for in-person sessions I need to screen for selling customs, because I never would want [a charge for selling porn to a minor] associated with my record ever. '' \end{quote}

-\textbf{Theft \& non-consensual sharing of online content.} The final risk that participants faced was the risk of their content or services being capped or shared.
-Capping is the practice of screen recording e.g., a live stream / web-camming performance without the performer's consent~\cite{jones2016get}.
-Whilst various content platforms have some inbuilt technologies to prevent screenshots or recording, in practice it is impossible to prevent recording from a second device.
-P30 described an experience with capping: \begin{quote}``I recently had an idiot in my platform screen record one of my videos and leak it, and I'm like literally you're a piece of trash, this video costs like 2 or 3 dollars, how the [expletive] are you leaking this [expletive]?''
-(P30)\end{quote}